Evaz: Ethnicity

-The Evazi people consider themselves and their traditions as "Khodmooni" which literally translates to "of our own" in Persian language and Larestani dialects.
-Some view this as an expression of emphasis that Evazi (Larestani) ethnic group distinguishing themselves from other Iranians.
-Many Arabized people that are of Evazi origin have their last names as "alawadhi".
+The Evazi people consider themselves and their traditions to be "Khodmooni," which literally translates to "of our own" in Persian and Larestani dialects.
+This term is often seen as a way for the Evazi (Larestani) ethnic group to distinguish themselves from other Iranians.
 Evazi Larestani are of mixed origins that have become a unique ethnic group.

 Genetics

 YDNA results of 46 Evazi samples in FamilytreeDNA has shown that 4 evazi samples belong to haplogroup E-M35 (8.7%), 12 samples belong to haplogroup G-M201 (26.1%) all of them are within G1 haplogroup, 14 samples belong to haplogroup J-M172 (J2) (30.4%), 1 sample belong to haplogroup L (2.2%), 5 samples belong to haplogroup R1a (10.8%), 7 samples belong to haplogroup R1b-M269 (15.2%) and all of these samples belong to R-PH4902 branch and 3 samples belong to haplogroup R2a (6.5%).

 Language

 The spoken language of Evaz is a dialect form of Achomi vernacular to Evazi, which is distinct from a language with the influence of other languages making up the mix of Achomee or Larestani ethnic.
 It is also maintained by some that it is sister to New Persian though it is difficult to verify this claim since the grammatical structure of Evazi Achomi language is different from its Persian counterpart, though many common vocabularies exist in both.

 The word "Achomi" is used by Persian Gulf Arab citizens of Larestani ethnicity.

 Evazi language is a form of the ancient Persian language.
 Compared to the other present day Iranian languages, it has the fewest Arabic or other foreign languages.